weshebert20/js-ajax-lab/readme.md

 You'll find the same starter code you had in the last lesson in the `starter-code` folder.
 It's a basic index and some styling, along with an empty `js/jquery.app.js`.

+> Note: If you are having trouble getting started, look back at your work on the [jQuery MadLib Lab](https://github.com/den-wdi-2/css-html-forms-lab).

 #### Deliverable

 1. Make a list of existing cats appear underneath the form.